andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     ],

     /**
-     * Определение конфигурации аргумента объектных или интерфейсных полей GraphQL типа
+     * Defining Argument Configuration for GraphQL Object or Interface Type Fields
-     * с использованием middleware конвейера, основанного на приоритезированной очереди.
+     * using pipeline middleware based on a priority queue.
      */
     'argumentResolverMiddlewares' => [
         Argument\ReflectionParameterMiddleware::class => Argument\ReflectionParameterMiddleware::PRIORITY,